QuentinRougemont/genome_annotation/README.md

 	* a list of protein from the same or closely related species in fasta format

-	* if possible a custom database of TE for the TE annotation steps
+	* if possible: a custom database of TE for the TE annotation steps

 	* a lineage name for busco evaluation of the genome annotation quality.